 Multiple Choice Exam

 The final examination for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-All of the course materials for CRJS 370 are available online through the myAU portal.
-The textbook is available digitally and will be sent to you before your course start date.
+Most of the course materials for CRJS 370 are available online through the myAU portal.
+The textbooks will be sent to you before your course start date.